celo-org/celo-blockchain/consensus/istanbul/backend/announce.md

 `[[version: , signature: ]]`

-- `version`: the current highest known announce version for the specified validator `address`, according to the peer that gossipped this message.
+- `version`: the current highest known announce version for a validator (deduced from the signature), according to the peer that gossipped this message.
 - `signature`: the signature for the version payload (`'versionCertificate'|version`) by the emmitter of the certificate.
 Note that the address and public key can be deduced from this `signature`.